-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork. +You are also covered up to \$15,000 per year for emergency/urgent care outside of the United States.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Emergency care \$125 copay for each Medicare-covered emergency room visit (if you are admitted to the hospital Emergency care refers to services that are: within 24 hours for the same condition, the copay Furnished by a provider qualified to will be waived). furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+If you receive multiple services at the same location (e.g., the emergency room), you'll pay the highest copay amount of all the services provided.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, +Emergency/urgent care outside the United States: believe that you have medical symptoms 20% coinsurance for emergency/urgent care that require immediate medical attention outside the United States. to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), If you receive emergency care at an out-of-network loss of a limb, or loss of function of a hospital and need inpatient care after your limb.
+The medical symptoms may be an emergency condition is stabilized, you must move illness, injury, severe pain, or a medical to a network hospital in order to pay the in-network condition that is quickly getting worse. cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the out-of-network Cost sharing for necessary emergency hospital, your stay will be covered but you will pay services furnished out-of-network is the the out-of-network cost-sharing amount for the part same as for such services furnished inof your stay after you are stabilized. network. +You are also covered up to \$15,000 per year for emergency/urgent care outside of the United States.
 (Any costs above this amount are your responsibility.
 Transportation back to the U.S. is not covered.)
 You will have to initially pay out-of-pocket for these services but can submit a reimbursement request to us.
-When submitting your reimbursement request, you'll need to provide a copy of the bill and proof of payment. \$0 copay for each Medica room visit (if you are adm within 24 hours for the sa will be waived).
-If you receive multiple se location (e.g., the emergen highest copay amount of a +Emergency/urgent care of \$0 copay for emergency/u United States.
-If you receive emergency/u United States.
-If you receive emergency hospital and need inpatien emergency condition is st to a network hospital in or cost-sharing amount for th you are stabilized.
-If you hospital, your stay will be re-covered emergency hitted to the hospital me condition, the copay rvices at the same ncy room), you'll pay the all the services provided.
-Dutside the United States : argent care outside the care at an out-of-network at care after your abilized, you must move rder to pay the in-network he part of your stay after stay at the out-of-network covered but you will pay haring amount for the part
+When submitting your reimbursement